oracle/oracle-database-operator/docs/sidb/README.md

   hostPath:
     path: /data/oradata
 ```
-The persistent volume name (i.e. db-vol) can be mentioned in the `volumeName` field of the **[singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)**. `storageClass` field is not required in this case, and can be left empty.
+The persistent volume name (i.e. db-vol) can be mentioned in the `datafilesVolumeName` field of the **[singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)**. `storageClass` field is not required in this case, and can be left empty.

 Static Persistence Provisioning in Oracle Cloud Infrastructure (OCI) is explained in the following subsections: